munificent/journal/_posts/2014-11-03-bringing-my-web-book-to-print-and-ebook.md

 * **But not *too* small.** The prose is heavily seasoned with `inline code`, so the body and code fonts need to have similar vertical metrics or it will look like Danny DeVito and Arnold Schwarzenegger in *Twins*.

 * **I love [Old Style][] typefaces.** Garamond, Jenson, and Bembo are my homeboys.
-Low contrast in line thickness, angled stress and a bit of humanist irregularity, *aww yiss.* I can't stand the wimpy vertical strokes of Didone fonts.
+Low contrast in line thickness, angled stress and a bit of humanist irregularity, *aww yiss.* I can't stand the wimpy horizontal strokes of Didone fonts.
 I seriously get irrationally angered by them.

 * **But a font that's *too* calligraphic would clash with the other fonts.** A page should look like a cohesive whole.
 That won't happen if the body text looks enscribed by a medieval monk's quill pen while the code and headers are machined out by a robot.